Welcome to our site!

 In a community, everyone should be willing to lend a helping hand to make things better and so many of you are.
 There are many ways to assist.
 It's up to you which works for you.
 Volunteering for BCKR includes transporting cats to the vet, fostering cats, trapping for TNVR and/or holding for 1-3 day recovery period before returning the ferals.
 BCKR is also looking for colony caretakers: people willing to properly feed, clean up after, and place shelters for TNVR’d ferals to live out their lives.
 Providing food keeps them out of garbage cans and diseases at bay.
 Winter shelters keeps cats away from human shelters (sheds, garages, porches, basements, under hood of cars, abandoned houses, etc.).
 These cats are already there (and new ones are being abandoned regularly).
 Sterilization stops them from reproducing and vaccinating them against diseases protects them and us.
 These calculated efforts not only reduce animal suffering, but also address resident concerns about cats hanging around.

 BCK Rescue is committed to having a positive presence and impact on the community, including all of its members, animals and humans alike.
 There are many worthy causes to get involved with to improve the quality of life and this one is ours.
-Contact us for more information on how you can help us help your community.
+Contact the rescue for more information on how you can help us help your community.
 Donations of time and money are greatly appreciated and allow us to do what we do.
 For those too busy to volunteer, please consider a monetary contribution.
-The scale of what we can accomplish depends on the assistance, volunteers, donations and funding we receive.
-It doesn’t matter whether you donate to help the animals or the community; everything we receive will be put to good use and we can’t do this without you.
+The scale of what this rescue can accomplish depends on the assistance, volunteers, donations and funding the rescue receives.
+It doesn’t matter whether you donate to help the animals or the community; everything BCK Rescue receives will be put to good use and Barbara and her team simply cannot do this without you.

 Disclaimer: Brick City Kitties does not own rights to any music.